infrared0/scn-redmine/README.md

 ## TODO

-TODO: `vackup importall *redmine*` to GLOB expected files, derive the volume from the filename, and then import the tarfile
-TODO: Update usage docs, with new cmds and input feedback TODO add better usage
-TODO migrate vackup functions to this one
-TODO refactor backup package.
-TODO better way to check status in the container. what are the expected services? parse the compose TODO check for tools: docker, yq
+TODO: Update usage docs, with new cmds and input feedback TODO better way to check status in the container. what are the expected services? parse the compose TODO check for tools: docker, yq
-TODO should the cluster script be verbose requarding the commands it issues?
+TODO should the cluster script be verbose requarding the commands it issues, to support learning?